rancher/docs/content/rancher/v2.x/en/backups/migrating-rancher/_index.md

 weight: 3
 ---

 If you are migrating Rancher to a new Kubernetes cluster, you don't need to install Rancher on the new cluster first.
-If Rancher is restored to a new cluster with Rancher already installed, it can cause problems with [permissions](https://github.com/rancher/rancher-backup/issues/24) and [namespaces.](https://github.com/rancher/rancher-backup/issues/6)
+If Rancher is restored to a new cluster with Rancher already installed, it can cause problems.

 ### Prerequisites